AlpBuz/Plant_Classifer_model/README.md

 ## The Problem I Wanted to Solve
 Many beginner machine learning projects stop at MNIST or CIFAR datasets.
 I wanted to push myself further by working with a real-world, multi-class image classification problem.

 Specifically, I built a model that can classify 139 plant species from images.
-This kind of classifier could be useful in agriculture, education, or even mobile apps for plant identification.
+This kind of classifier could be useful in agriculture, education, or even web apps for plant identification.

 ## 🛠️ Challenges & Learnings